Electrician Add Outlet Cost Guide for Professionals

 Case Study: Three-Outlet Kitchen Upgrade with CountBricks

-Project snapshot: A 1950s Manhattan co-op kitchen needed outlets for a coffee bar, microwave shelf, and charging station.
-Space was tight, walls were plaster-over-brick, and building management required an expedited permit.
+Project snapshot: A 1950s Manhattan co-op kitchen required outlets for a coffee bar, microwave shelf, and charging station.
+The space was tight, with plaster-over-brick walls, and an expedited permit was needed.

 CountBricks Workflow

-2. Our AI parsed the statement, flagged the GFCI requirement, and pulled the exact NYC labor rate from our database.
+2. Our AI identified the GFCI requirement and pulled local labor rates.

 Outcome